chadharahil/group9_mitre_testcases/Execution/Windows Remote Management - T1028/README.md

 ![alt text]()

 # Detection
-Detection is done by monitoring processes and command line arguments.
+Detection is done by monitoring use of WinRM within an environment by tracking service execution.
+If it is not normally used or is disabled, then this may be an indicator of suspicious behavior.
+Monitor processes created and actions taken by the WinRM process or a WinRM invoked script to correlate it with other related events.

 ## Splunk Filter
 The following splunk query will allow us to detect these techniques